Megachile zombae: Morphology and identification

 Highly detailed physical descriptions of M. campanulae campanulae and M. campanulae wilmingtoni were published in Theodore B. Mitchell's seminal work Bees of the Eastern United States.
 However, M. zombae was not described, having been discovered several years later.

 Pollination

 They have been documented to pollinate the following flowers:

+Conservation

+While the specific conservation status of M. zombae has not been assessed, studies indicate that many North American species of the Megachile genus, as well as other solitary bees, are at risk due to these pressures.
+The Xerces Society reports that 50% of leafcutter bee species in North America are considered "at risk" by NatureServe, highlighting the need for targeted conservation efforts.